Astipalea

 Astipalea is a quiet island and most travellers are here to escape, either retired people or people getting some time off.

 Encouraging reports regarding the possibilities for naturists here.
 Off season you can strip off on almost any of the beaches except the town beaches at Maltezana, Livadia and the Chora.
 However the roads are bad and if you hire a car a jeep is probably best.
-Yes, get a 4WD.
-There are just a few sections of road impassable by car and some sections very difficult. (added 2012)

 Island links